Skip to content

 Extent of IFRS applicationStatusAdditional Information

-IFRS Accounting Standards are required for domestic public companies No. Domestic public companies must use US GAAP.
+IFRS Accounting Standards are required for domestic public companies No. The SEC requires domestic issuers to apply US GAAP.

 IFRS Accounting Standards are permitted but not required for domestic public companies